Jalal Garyaghdi: Life and works

 Jalal Garyaghdi was born on 2 June 1914 in Shusha.
-He was keen on painting and modeling in school years.
+He was keen on painting and modeling in his school years.
 After graduating from the secondary school, he was sent to Baku and entered Azerbaijan State College of Arts.
 Such eminent Russian realist artists as Gerasimov, Pridatok and Kosichkin taught at that school at the time.
 The latter had a great role in the development of Garyaghdi's interest in landscape painting.
 While studying at the college, he attended the studios of Yelizaveta Tripolskaya and Pinhas Sabsai.

 After graduating from college in Baku, he entered the Tbilisi State Academy of Arts, where he was admitted in the class of sculptor and pedagogue professor Iakob Nikoladze (1976–1951), in 1934.
 Nikoladze's teaching system was based on thorough and attentive study of landscape.
 He helped Garyaghdi develop the skill of seeing nature and giving it sharp plastic forms.
 Results of Nikoladze's system are reflected in earlier works of Garyaghdi.
 Even during his education, he made a bas-relief of Alexander Pushkin timed to the poet's anniversary in 1937.

 After returning to Baku, Garyaghdi started working independently.
-The bas-relief portrait of Shota Rustaveli and sculptural figure of young Stalin were among his works created in that period.
+The bas-relief portrait of Shota Rustaveli and the sculptural figure of young Stalin were among his works created in that period.
 Two-metre tall sculpture of a kolkhoz farmer man, which was used in the design of the Gagajukh-chab pipe (a line of Samur-Davachi canal) along with a monumental statue of a kolkhoz farmer woman by Yelizaveta Tripolskaya and bas-reliefs of Pinhas Sabsai, was one of Garyaghdi's first monumental works.